SLMath (formerly MSRI)

-The Mathical Book Prize is awarded by the Mathematical Sciences Research Institute (MSRI) in Berkeley, California.
-MSRI is one of the world’s preeminent centers for collaborative research in mathematics.
+The Mathical Book Prize is awarded by the Simons Laufer Mathematical Sciences Institute (SLMath) in Berkeley, California, formerly known as the Mathematical Sciences Research Institute (MSRI).
+SLMath is one of the world’s preeminent centers for collaborative research in mathematics.
 Our mission is to advance mathematical research, foster talent, and further the appreciation and understanding of mathematics.

 Our public programs aim to showcase the importance and beauty of math to the general public.
-MSRI strives to make mathematics accessible and exciting to those outside the field through the National Math Festival, sponsorship of Numberphile (one of YouTube’s most popular informal mathematics channels, with over 4.1 million subscribers), film production for public television (mostly recently Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani), and the Mathical Book Prize.
+SLMath strives to make mathematics accessible and exciting to those outside the field through initiatives including sponsorship of Numberphile (one of YouTube’s most popular informal mathematics channels, with over 4.2 million subscribers), film production for public television (mostly recently Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani), and the Mathical Book Prize.

 In 2022-23, MSRI is becoming the Simons Laufer Mathematical Sciences Institute (SLMath).

-MSRI is a registered 501(c)(3) nonprofit organization in the United States, and it is not affiliated with any publisher or bookseller of Mathical award titles.
+MSRI / SLMath is a registered 501(c)(3) nonprofit organization in the United States, and it is not affiliated with any publisher or bookseller of Mathical award titles.

 The National Council of Teachers of English (NCTE) is the nation’s most comprehensive literacy organization, supporting more than 25,000 teachers across the PreK–college spectrum.
 Through the expertise of its members, NCTE has served at the forefront of every major improvement in the teaching and learning of English and the language arts since 1911.